-Before You Apply, You Need
+To Apply, You Need

-- A High School diploma or recognized equivalent. - One of the following: - a.
-An official academic transcript, equivalent to an AA degree or occupational certificate, showing at least 60 credit hours at an institution of adult or higher education.
-OR - b.
-Documentation of a minimum of four years of equivalent career experiences and professional accomplishment. - A federal- or state-issued ID and passport-sized solo headshot photograph (for identification purposes). - A resume of professional experience. - Three professional reference letters (1-2 pages maximum length). - Completion of a minimum 250-hour bodywork program.
-Students must submit an official transcript that shows at least 47 hours of Anatomy, 21 hours of Physiology, 45 hours of Massage or other approved touch training, and 15 hours of Therapeutic Relationship. - 50 documented hours of post-graduate massage practice experience or comparable clinical experience.
+- A High School diploma or recognized equivalent. - One of the following: - An official academic transcript, equivalent to an AA degree or occupational certificate, showing at least 60 credit hours at a postsecondary institution. - b.
+Documentation of a minimum of four years of equivalent career experiences and professional accomplishment. - A federal- or state-issued ID. - A passport-sized solo headshot photograph (for identification purposes). - A resume of professional experience. - Three professional reference letters (1-2 pages maximum length). - International Students: Please indicate the need for an I-20/M-1 Visa and submit your completed application, including a copy of your passport ID page and official TOEFL scores, no later than 60 days prior to class start date.